Sally Richardson | Director

-Sally has been commissioned, created and directed for companies and organisations including: Sydney Theatre Company, Black Swan Theatre Company, Perth Theatre Company, Yirra Yaakin Theatre Company, Malthouse Theatre, Spare Parts PuppetTheatre, Deckchair Theatre, The Flying Fruitfly Circus, The National Institute of Circus Arts, WAAPA, NAISDA, Performing Lines, Sydney, Perth & Melbourne Festivals amongst others.
+Sally has been commissioned, created and directed for companies and organisations including: Sydney Theatre Company, Black Swan Theatre Company, Perth Theatre Company, Yirra Yaakin Theatre Company, Malthouse Theatre, Spare Parts Puppet Theatre, Deckchair Theatre, The Flying Fruitfly Circus, The National Institute of Circus Arts, Perth Institute of Contemporary Arts, WAAPA ECU, NAISDA, Performing Lines, amongst others.

-Sally is a passionate advocate for the performing Arts in Australia and roles here include; member of the Theatre Board of the AustraliaCouncil 2001-5, past board member of Swy Theatre, Playworks, Spare Parts PuppetTheatre, Circus WA, the artistic advisory of Deckchair Theatre, NICA, Barking Gecko Theatre Company, the development advisory for Strut National Choreographic Centre and the industry advisory of ACAPTA (Australian Circus & Physical Theatre Association) & NICA.
+Sally is a passionate advocate for the performing Arts in Australia, and roles here include; Theatre Board of the Australia Council 2001-2005, past board director of SWY Theatre, Playworks, Spare Parts Puppet Theatre, Circus WA, Yirra Yaakin, the artistic advisory of Deckchair Theatre, NICA, Barking Gecko Theatre Company, the development advisory for STRUT National Choreographic Centre and the industry advisory of ACAPTA (Australian Circus & Physical Theatre Association) & NICA.

-In 2017 Sally launched circus theatre company MAXIMA Circus in a first-time partnership with Mandurah Performing Arts Centre.
-She has collaborated with Performing Lines WA since 2008, has been an artist in residence and Guest Lecturer at WAAPA, Curtin & Edith Cowan Universities, and in 2014/15 was a Guest Director at the National Aboriginal Islander Dance College NAISDA (NSW).
+In 2016 Sally launched circus theatre company MAXIMA in a first-time partnership with Mandurah Performing Arts Centre.
+She has collaborated with Performing Lines WA since 2008, has been an artist in residence and Guest Lecturer at WAAPA, Curtin and Edith Cowan Universities, and in 2014/15 was a Guest Director at the National Aboriginal Islander Dance College NAISDA (NSW).

 Sally has been the Creative Director/ Producer for various large-scale events and productions including Live@Woodside, an award-winning three-year community partnership of Steamworks with Woodside Australia.
 She was the Creative Director for the Opening of the Place of Reflection at Kings Park, commissioned by Lotterywest and produced by Steamworks.
 Other clients include: WA Business News, WA Department of Culture and the Arts and the Western Australian Museum (Perth).

 Sally has actively pursued growing relationships and connections in the Asian region.
-As a 2015 Asialink Arts resident she exhibited a selection of short films in the International group show ‘FalseStart: Situational Exploratorium’ collaborating with 10 Taiwanese artists on The Ghost Project.
-She has been selected to participate in forums/events including OzAsia Connect & AsiaTOPIA Connect, ChinaSPAF & Wuzhen Theatre Festival (2017), Performing Asia Program (APAM 2018), ADAM (Asia Discovers Asia Meeting in Taipei, 2018), Borak Arts Series (2018), Dance Massive 2019 and will premiere her three-year collaboration with Australian/Taiwanese artists GUI SHU (belong) at Perth Institute of Contemporary Arts in October.
+As a 2015 Asialink Arts resident she exhibited a selection of short films in the International group show ‘False Start: Situational Exploratorium’ collaborating with 10 Taiwanese artists on The Ghost Project.
+She has been selected to participate in forums/events including Oz Asia Connect & Asia TOPA Connect, China SPAF & Wuzhen Theatre Festival (2017), Performing Asia Program (APAM 2018), ADAM 2 (Asia Discovers Asia Meeting in Taipei, 2018), Borak Arts Series (2018), Dance Massive (2019) and in 2019 premiered the four-year collaboration with Australian/Taiwanese artists GUI SHU at Perth Institute of Contemporary Arts.